Kloox/gomoku_42/README.md

 <h2>Controls</h2><br />

-The game can completely be play with the mouse, but here are some shortcuts:<br/>
+The game can completely be played with the mouse, but here are some shortcuts:<br/>
 `CTRL + Z`: Undo<br/>
 `CTRL + R`: Reset game<br/>
 `CTRL + H`: Gives you a hint<br/>